ltmx/Unity.QOI/README.md

 3. In Unity Package Manager, click ``(+ button) > Add package from Git URL...`` (info / troubleshooting Git URL packages in Unity)
 4. Paste URL from step 1 into the URL box and click ``Add``
 5. Unity.QOI will now automatically update from GitHub
+## Zip Package From Releases
+- Or manually download the latest .ZIP from [Releases](https://https://github.com/LTMX/Unity.QOI/releases) and unzip to `/<your project folder>/Packages/com.ltmx.unity.qoi/`

 ### Contribute
 - please post bug reports or (small) feature requests as an [Issue](https://github.com/LTMX/Unity.QOI/issues)